discord-style/dscst/READme.md

 ### 🌴 Class based wrapper

-_Use the api wrapper via a class_
+_Use the api wrapper, nicely._

+**will soon contain cachable data from either in memory or redis client.**

 > initialize the class with your api key, select and access methods from returned util classes

-> returns payload rather than the entire api response, throws an error if success response is false.
+> returns payload rather than the entire api response, rejects with api error message if success is false.

 #### javascript